ImoogDi/2MoreF/doc/constructionguide.md

 > continue soldering parts on topside of Board B.

->- place all SMD capacitors to the backside and solder them by hand.
+>- place all SMD capacitors to the topside and solder them by hand.
 >- place the two electrolytic capacitors to the topside and solder them.<br> (watch the correct orientation and aligment)
 >- fit the DIL18 sockets to topside and solder them.<br> (watch the correct orientation)
 >- fit the beads Filter1 and Filter2 to topside and solder them.
 >- fit the 16 position, 2 row pin-header K1 to topside and solder it.<br> (watch correct alignment to the silk)
->- fit the 10 position, 2 row pin-header K9 to topsideand solder it.<br> (watch correct alignment to the silk)
+>- fit the 10 position, 2 row pin-header K9 to topside and solder it.<br> (watch correct alignment to the silk)
 >- fit the precision-potentiometers P1,P2,P3 and P4 to topside and solder them.<br> (watch correct alignment to the silk)
->- fit the eight styrene capacitores to topside and solder them.
+>- fit the eight styrene capacitors to topside and solder them.
 >- at least Board B topside should look like this (with AS3320 in sockets): [BoardB topview](./pictures/2MoreF_BoardB_topside.png)

 ## First Switchon<a name="firstswitchon"></a>